 3) Distributed Parallel Efficiency: In this section, we test the LDA trainers in distributed mode.
 WarpLDA is not included because the official source code release does not support distributed mode.
 Moreover, we expect that the distributed design presented in its paper might not scale well because of the need to exchange a much larger model Z in each iteration among all the workers.
-F+NomadLDA runs on an InfiniBand network directly supported by mvapich2, but lightlda runs on IPoIB (TCP/IP protocol on InfiniBand network) supported by mpich2, and as a Java application, HarpLDA+ runs on IPoIB too.
-This means F+NomadLDA can potentially utilize a bandwidth which is at least two times larger in these experiments and is easier to scale.
+F+NomadLDA runs on an InfiniBand network directly supported by mvapich2, but lightIda runs on IPoIB (TCP/IP protocol on InfiniBand network) supported by mpich2, and as a Java application, HarpLDA+ runs on IPoIB too.
+This means F+NomadLDA can potentially utilize a bandwidth which is at least two times larger in these experiments and be easier to scale.

-As shown in Fig. 6, column 1 represents convergence speed, where HarpLDA+ has the best overall performance.
-In column 2 of Convergence Time Ratio, we calculate the speedup in time of other trainers with respect to HarpLDA+, defined as the ratio of the training time to reach a given Model Log-Likelihood which is the abscissa of the graph.
+As shown in Fig. 6, column one represents convergence speed, where HarpLDA+ has the best overall performance.
+In column two of Speedup in Time, HarpLDA+ is used as the base to calculate its speedup over other trainers, which is the ratio of the training time to reach the same convergence level.
 HarpLDA+ is more than 6x faster than LightLDA, 2x faster than NomadLDA and about 50% slower when timer control is not used.
-In columns 3 and 4, Load Balance of Computation and Overhead, HarpLDA+ demonstrates significant differences from Harp-notimer, which is the factor behind the boost in performance.
+Load Balance of Computation and Overhead in distributed mode are similar to those in the multi-threading mode, where the vectors of the average computation time and overhead time of all the threads on each node are used.
+In contrast, HarpLDA+ demonstrates significant differences from Harp-notimer under these two metrics, which is the factor behind the boost in performance.

 LightLDA, as an asynchronous approach, has less problems of load imbalance than the synchronized approaches.
 The default staleness is set to one which can tolerate any performance undulations only if the lag of the local model replica is less than two iterations.
 This mechanism is effective in order to provide stability and good scalability for different cluster configurations.
-This is showcased in column 5.
+This is showcased in column five.
 On the other hand, LightLDA has a lower convergence rate stemmed from its asynchronous design and is less efficient during the multi-threading parallel implementation.